 Disclosure: This post contains affiliate links for your shopping convenience.
 Should you chose to purchase through these links we make a small commission at no extra cost to you.
 You can read our full disclosure here.

-Crochet Coasters for Beginners:
+Easy Crochet Coasters for Beginners:

-Yarn: Lion Brand Yarns 24/7 Cotton (100g skein each of Charcoal, Silver, White, Jade, Aqua)
+Yarn: Lion Brand Yarns 24/7 Cotton (100g skein each of Charcoal, Silver, White, Jade, Aqua) or any other worsted weight yarn in colors of your choice

 Guage: one coaster = 4” across

-Round 1: Into Magic Ring ch3 (counts as 1dc), 11dc into Ring, join with sl st to 3d ch of starting ch3.
+Round 1: Create a Magic Ring (also known as a Magic Circle).
+Into the Magic Ring ch3 (counts as 1dc), 11dc into Ring.
+Join with sl st to 3rd ch of starting ch3.
 (12dc)

-Round 2: Ch4, (sk next sp, sc next sp, ch3) 5 times, sl stitch to 2nd ch of starting ch4.
+Round 2: Ch4, (sk next sp, sc next sp, ch3) 5 times.
+Sl stitch to 2nd ch of starting ch4.
 (24sts, 6 large loops)

 Round 3: In each of the 6 loops created in Round 2: sc, hdc, dc, hdc, sc (30 sts), sl st to top of starting sc.
 (30sts)

-Round 4: (ch3, sl st to top of dc from Round 3, ch3, sl st between 2 sc from Round 3) 12 times, sl st to starting ch1.
+Round 4: (ch3, sl st to top of dc from Round 3, ch3, sl st between ch-2 sp from Round 3) 12 times.
+Sl st to starting ch1.
 (48 sts, 12 large loops)

 Round 5: In each of the 12 loops created in Round 2: sc, hdc, dc, hdc, sc (60 sts), sl st to top of starting sc.
 Fasten off and sew in tails.

+We hope this tutorial on how to crochet a coaster has been helpful.
 We’d love to see a photo of your crochet coasters if you make them.
 Email us a photo or share it on Instagram and tag us @sustainmycrafthabit !

 Do you have any other questions about how to crochet a coaster?